shirenekboyd/Django-CRM/README.md

-# My Application
+# ReallySimpleCRM
-My Application is a web-based CRM (Customer Relationship Management) system built using Django.
+This application is a web-based CRM (Customer Relationship Management) system built using Django.
 It is designed to help businesses manage their customer contacts effectively and streamline their communication and sales processes.
-With My Application, you can easily store and organize customer information, track interactions, and stay connected with your clients.
+With the application, you can easily store and organize customer information, track interactions, and stay connected with your clients.

 ![My application canva template views](img/canva-template.png)